x24-byte/CPSC5616CS_ML/README.md

 In this project, we implement a neural network to do multiclass classification which is to figure out ten handwritten numbers from 0 to 9.
 The dataset of this project has 5000 examples of handwritten digits, and each example has 400 digits.
 The model has three layers: two layers using ReLU activations and an output layer using linear activation.
 Each layer has 25 units, 15 units and 10 units respectively.
 We can use Tensorflow to implement this model's layers, and use softmax fuction to convert outputs to probabilities.
-We can also use the loss function and an optimizer in this model.
+We The loss function and an optimizer are also used in this model.

 ##
 After the above steps, we can build a neural networks model for recognizing handwritten digits.